 Want to spice up your garden?
-Make it interesting and creative?
-Adding a beautiful garden path is one way to make it happen, a fountain or pond is another.
+Make it interesting and creative.
+Adding a beautiful garden path is one way to make it happen; a fountain or pond is another.

 Learn low-maintenance, and inexpensive ways to create the garden path of your dreams.

-These 17 smart DIY garden path ideas using a variety of materials help you effectively balance aesthetics, functionality and visualize your new garden walk.
+These 17 smart DIY garden path ideas using a variety of materials help you effectively balance aesthetics and functionality and visualize your new garden walk.
 Read on to see more garden walkway ideas.

 More DIY garden paths or walk path ideas:

-An easy garden paths idea is to fill in the cracks of the steps with stones to bring a lot of appeal to your garden.
+An easy garden path idea is to fill in the cracks of the steps with stones to bring a lot of appeal to your garden.
 The moss creeping into the walkway is a nice touch.

 The stacked stone along this garden path looks like a continuation of the walkway.
 It pulls the small stone retaining wall and path together seamlessly.
 It all creates a very aesthetically-pleasing view for the eye.

-The spiral patterns in this walkway make it a one-of-a-kind eye catcher.
+The spiral patterns in this walkway make it a one-of-a-kind eye-catcher.
 It takes a lot of work, but as you can see, it clearly pays off.

-Nice simple, clean looking garden walkways and paths with white squares surrounded by dark gray rocks.
+Nice simple, clean-looking garden walkways and paths with white squares surrounded by dark gray rocks.
 It fits in a narrow space perfectly between two buildings.
-One side with short plantings the other with taller bamboo.
+One side with short plantings, the other with taller bamboo.

 This is a very creative use of brick as a walkway.
-It’s inviting, yet casual and brings a lot of color to an otherwise normal garden.
+It’s inviting yet casual and brings a lot of color to an otherwise normal garden.

-Another of these garden path ideas mixes a beautiful color scheme but transitions with textures in the stone and rock surrounding and very minimal plantings.
+Another of these garden path ideas mixes a beautiful color scheme but transitions with textures in the bluestone and rock surrounding and very minimal plantings.
 The path makes you feel as if you’re in nature but not totally abandoned.

 Landscaping pathways ideas: